 Noble REMC is a Touchstone Energy Cooperative founded in 1936 in Albion, Indiana.
-Its headquarters is located at 300 Weber Rd, Albion.
+Its headquarters is located at 300 Weber Road in Albion.
 The cooperative delivers electric energy to more than 10,000 member-owners in Noble, DeKalb and six other counties in northeast Indiana.

-Noble REMC has 33 employees.
-Ron Raypole is the President and CEO of corporation.
-The Operations Department includes linemen and right-of-way crew that maintain more than 1,200 miles of energized line.
+Ron Raypole is the President and CEO of the corporation.
+The operations department includes linemen and right-of-way crew that maintain more than 1,200 miles of energized line.

-Noble REMC’s mission reads-- Where safety is the standard and customers are the priority!
+Noble REMC’s mission reads-- Where safety is the standard and members are the priority!

-Members’ phone calls are answered personally by a Customer Service Representative who can help answer and solve problems as they come up.
-Contact our Energy Advisor for answers about energy usage, efficient building practices and ‘free’ residential energy audits for our members.
+Members’ phone calls are answered personally by a customer service representative who can help answer and solve problems as they happen.
+Contact our energy advisor for answers about energy usage, efficient building practices and free residential energy audits for our members.

 Board of Directors

 Operation Round Up® Trust Fund Program was initiated in 2002.
 Members who receive power from us give us the ability to round up their electric bills to the nearest dollar.
 The donation averages only $6 per year for participating members.
-Over the years, thousands of individuals in our communities have benefited as Operation Round Up Funds have been granted to non-profit community organizations that provide service to others.
-See the Operation Round Up web page for details.
+Over the years, thousands of individuals in our communities have benefited as Operation Round Up funds have been granted to nonprofit community organizations that provide service to others.
+See the Operation Round Up page for details.

 Patronage capital refunds are one of the benefits of being a cooperative member.
-When Noble REMC is in a financial position to do so—as it has for many years, the member receives a refund check (typically in early December) representing the prorated amount between the actual cost of service and the margin for a given year.
-It is like having one share of the company.
-That sets us apart from investor-owned and municipal electric companies which are operated by towns or cities.
+When Noble REMC is in a financial position to do so, as it has for many years, the member receives a refund check (typically in early December) representing the prorated amount between the actual cost of service and the margin for a given year.
+It is our way of returning our profit back to you over time, and it sets us apart from investor-owned and municipal electric companies which are operated by towns or cities.
 Click here for the list of current or former members' names who have a patronage check due to them.

 Noble REMC hosts an annual membership meeting on the first Saturday in June.
-All current members (customers), and their immediate family, are invited to attend the family style picnic and member appreciation at the REMC’s headquarters on Weber Road in Albion.
+All current members and their immediate family are invited to attend the family-style picnic and member appreciation event at the REMC’s headquarters on Weber Road in Albion.

 Members enjoy lunch featuring the popular Noble County Pork Producers grilled pork burgers served with chips, ice cream and drinks.
 They also enjoy entertainment and activities designed for the entire family.
 REMC employees and community organizations are available to share information about their programs and projects.
 Attendees learn about issues their cooperative is facing and get information about energy savings, electrical safety and more.

-Registration begins at 10:30 a.m. and ends at 12:00 noon when a brief business meeting is held.
-Festivities wrap up at about 1:00 p.m. when the results of director elections are announced.
+Registration begins at 10:30 a.m. and ends at noon when a brief business meeting is held.
+Festivities wrap up around 1:00 p.m. when the results of director elections are announced.

-Upon arrival at the annual meeting, members register and vote for individuals to represent them on the REMC’s Board of Directors.
-Directors set policy, provide governance, and guide the direction at the cooperative.
+Upon arrival at the annual meeting, members register and vote for individuals to represent them on the REMC’s board of directors.
+Directors set policy, provide governance and guide the direction of the cooperative.